alexaoh/guatemala/further_work.md

-Yes, your current setup is functional but "homemade"—migrating to a standardized framework like Eleventy (11ty.dev) would make it much more maintainable, extensible, and professional.
+Current setup is functional but "homemade".
+Migrating to a standardized framework like Eleventy (11ty.dev) would make it much more maintainable, extensible, and professional.
 11ty is excellent for static sites with Markdown, and it handles templating, layouts, and plugins out of the box.

 ## Option 1: Migrate to Eleventy (Recommended for Standardization)

 Eleventy can process your Markdown files, apply consistent layouts/themes, and even handle data files.
-Here's how to set it up:
+Can be set up like:

 ### Step-by-Step Migration: